 The order of who goes first in HORSE is a critical advantage.
 If you have the chance to go first, you can dictate what happens in the game until you miss your first shot.

 The game does not always have to be played using the HORSE acronym.
 Players looking for a shorter game will often play to P.I.G. while players that desire a longer game can make up their own acronym with more than five letters.
 Another set of differences within the game are the rules themselves.

 As mentioned, the game of HORSE has many variations.
-It can be fun to create your own rules.
+It can be fun to make your own rules.
 Below are some examples of additional rules that can be added.

 The game of HORSE is one with several variations.
 There is no one set of official rules that one can follow from.
 However, some iterations of the game state that you cannot perform the same exact shot twice.
 Other versions state you can do the same shot/trick as long as you didn't previously make it.
-It's up to you to decide which version you would like to play by.
+It's your decision as to which version you would like to play by.

-Bouncing the ball off of the ground or objects is a great way to win a game of HORSE.
+Bouncing the ball off of objects or the ground is a great way to win a game of HORSE.
 Not only is it allowed, but it is encouraged.
 Throw the ball off the fence, the roof, or a tree, whatever works.
 It's a tough act to follow, and with a make, the person after you will have a hard time making it themselves.

 Style shots are another way to say trick shots.
 Style shots are an excellent way to give your opponents letters.
 Shots such as one handed, backwards, and no-look shots are an alternative to the traditional jump shot.
 They add to the fun of the game of HORSE, keeping it from being the same as the sport of basketball.
 It is what makes HORSE its own unique game.

 HORSE can be played with as many players as you want.
 If you had 20 people who all wanted to play, they all could.
 However, generally when there's more people the game becomes less fun.
 That's because it takes much longer in between your shots.
 If you have more than 8 players you might want to consider breaking it up into two smaller games.